vkorotkine/DPGSolver/README.md

 - Manmeet Bhabra
 - Cem Gormezano
 - Siva Nadarajah, siva.nadarajah (at) mcgill.ca
+- Doug Shi-Dong
 - Philip Zwanenburg, philip.zwanenburg (at) mail.mcgill.ca

 If you would like to make your own contributions to the project, the best place to start is the [getting started page](https://codedocs.xyz/PhilipZwanenburg/DPGSolver/md_doc_GETTING_STARTED.html).

 # License